mezcel/printf-time/README.md

 #### Two Independent Apps Contained in this Repo:

-Future plans to combine the 2 and remove a lot of the independent bloat features.
+The plan is to integrate PFM-Calculator as a feature functionality of Rosary.

 This app is an exercise in portability and extensibility.

 1. __PFM-Calculator__: